 Michael’s 25-year international career in housing, planning and urban development includes as CEO of the Glasgow Housing Association, where he oversaw the largest housing stock transfer in Europe.
 Prior to this he was the first CEO of Housing New Zealand Corporation.
-In 2008 Michael established and began the growth of Housing Choices Australia, where he remained as CEO until 2012.
+In 2008 Michael established and began the growth of Housing Choices Australia, where he remains as Managing Director.
 A leading thinker and contributor to the sector, Michael also led the restructure of the Australian Housing and Urban Research Institute.

 Julie is a corporate social responsibility and communication specialist.
 With more than 20 years’ experience in the corporate sector, Julie has designed and executed complex community investment programs in locations through Australia and Asia, and managed the external and internal corporate communications needs of a major Australian energy company.
 More recently, Julie’s experience extends to managing the needs of corporate and non-for-profit clients in her consulting practice.
 Julie is a Director of ACH, Deputy Chair of Patch Theatre Company, a Member of the Foundation of Botanic Gardens of Adelaide and is the former Chair of Common Ground Adelaide.